Salmonids’ Habitats in a Context of Climate Change

 WHO ARE WE ?

-Louve Swennen is a MSc candidate in the Department of Natural Sciences at the Université du Québec en Outaouais (UQO).
-She is from Brussels (Belgium), and always wanted to work on animal conservation projects during her training.
+Francesca Sotelo is a PhD candidate in the Department of Natural Sciences at the Université du Québec en Outaouais (UQO).